OnStar: Discontinuation of CDMA Service

-Following the announcement that Verizon Wireless would no longer provide 2G or 3G CDMA cellular service after 2022, OnStar has announced that all OnStar-equipped General Motors vehicles built prior to the 2015 model year, as well as select 2015 and newer General Motors vehicles not equipped with the newer 4G LTE service provided by AT&T, will lose access to OnStar services by the end of the year.
-Customers who subscribe to OnStar services will continue to receive the services until the end of 2022, and new subscribers will not be able to activate their OnStar services.
-Affected customers with pre-2015 model year certain vehicles will be able to obtain an OBD II adapter that will provide 4G LTE cellular service for select OnStar services that are accessible via the OnStar mobile application (such as unlocking and locking the vehicle's doors, and locating the vehicle via Global Positioning System), however, will no longer be able to access OnStar services such as Destination Download (the ability to send a GPS destination directly to the vehicle's OnStar system, or, if equipped, the GPS navigation system, from a smartphone or computer) and emergency services.
-The 4G LTE adapter will also provide a wireless Wi-Fi Internet connection, similar to that of the embedded OnStar systems found in newer General Motors vehicles.
-Owners of certain vehicles not compatible with the 4G LTE adapter will lose access to all OnStar services, though they will be able to download the OnStar Guardian mobile application onto their iOS or Google Android smartphone that will provide similar functionality to their vehicle's CDMA-based OnStar system.
+Following the announcement that Verizon Wireless would no longer provide 2G or 3G CDMA cellular service after 2022, OnStar announced that all OnStar-equipped General Motors vehicles built prior to the 2015 model year, as well as select 2015 and newer General Motors vehicles not equipped with the newer 4G LTE service provided by AT&T, would lose access to OnStar services by the end of the year.
+Customers who subscribed to OnStar services would continue to receive the services until the end of 2022, and new subscribers would not be able to activate their OnStar services.
+Affected customers with pre-2015 model year certain vehicles would be able to obtain an OBD II adapter that could provide 4G LTE cellular service for select OnStar services that are accessible via the OnStar mobile application (such as unlocking and locking the vehicle's doors, and locating the vehicle via Global Positioning System), however, would no longer be able to access OnStar services such as Destination Download (the ability to send a GPS destination directly to the vehicle's OnStar system, or, if equipped, the GPS navigation system, from a smartphone or computer) and emergency services.
+The 4G LTE adapter would also provide a wireless Wi-Fi Internet connection, similar to that of the embedded OnStar systems found in newer General Motors vehicles.
+Owners of certain vehicles not compatible with the 4G LTE adapter would lose access to all OnStar services, though they would be able to download the OnStar Guardian mobile application onto their iOS or Android smartphone that would provide similar functionality to their vehicle's CDMA-based OnStar system.

-OnStar has also announced that, effective February, 2022, the built-in hands-free cellular telephone functionality, which allowed drivers to make and receive voice-activated, hands-free phone calls over their vehicle's car audio system, and assigned the vehicle a unique telephone number, will be discontinued, citing the increased popularity of Bluetooth connectivity in most vehicles.
-This affects all OnStar-equipped vehicles, regardless of cellular technology or model year.
+OnStar also announced that, effective February, 2022, the built-in hands-free cellular telephone functionality, which allowed drivers to make and receive voice-activated, hands-free phone calls over their vehicle's car audio system, and assigned the vehicle a unique telephone number, would be discontinued, citing the increased popularity of Bluetooth connectivity in most vehicles.
+This affected all OnStar-equipped vehicles, regardless of cellular technology or model year.

-Certain early AT&T 4G LTE-equipped OnStar vehicles will be required to install a Firmware Over The Air (FOTA) software update that will allow their vehicles to connect to an updated 4G LTE cellular network.
-Affected vehicles must have active OnStar services in order to install the software update.
+Certain early AT&T 4G LTE-equipped OnStar vehicles would be required to install a Firmware Over The Air (FOTA) software update that would allow their vehicles to connect to an updated 4G LTE cellular network.
+Affected vehicles must have had active OnStar services in order to install the software update.